 After this, Flash Magic is ready to be used.
-Start by selecting the correct device, LPC1788 in this case.
+Start by selecting the correct device, LPC4088 in this case (picture below show the LPC1788 selected since Flash Magic didn't support the LPC4088 at the time of writing this document).
 Then select the correct COM port.
 Note that the OEM board contains a UART-to-USB bridge.
-UART#0 of the LPC1788 is connected to this.
+UART#0 of the LPC4088 is connected to this.
 See section 5.2 how to install the driver for this bridge chip.
 When the OEM board is connected to the PC a COM port will be created.
 It is this COM port that shall be selected.
 Baud rate shall be set to "57600", Interface to "None (ISP)" and Oscillator to "12".
 Sometimes the baud rate must be lowered to "38400" to get it working.
 If there is problem to communicate with the board, test to lower the baud rate first.